coreylynch00/NcatBackdoor/README.md

-# Automated Nmap Installer & Dynamic Ncat Listener (POC)
+# Nmap Downloader + Persistent Ncat Bind Shell (POC)

-This PowerShell proof‑of‑concept automates the deployment of Nmap on a Windows host and sets up an `ncat` listener using the first available port, starting from port **87**.
-It is intended for controlled red‑team, lab, and research scenarios where demonstrating post‑exploitation tooling setup is required.
+This proof‑of‑concept demonstrates automated deployment of Nmap on a Windows host and the creation of a persistent `ncat` bind‑shell listener using a Windows service.
+It is intended **only for authorized red‑team, lab, and research environments** where post‑exploitation tooling and persistence techniques must be demonstrated safely.

+---

 ## Features

-- **Automatic Nmap Download & Silent Installation**
+- **Automated Nmap Download & Silent Installation**
-  Retrieves the latest Nmap installer and installs it quietly without user interaction.
+  Retrieves the Nmap installer and installs it without user interaction.

-- **Dynamic Port Selection**
-  Scans for the first open TCP port, starting at 87, and avoids conflicts with ports already in use.

-- **Automated Ncat Listener**
-  Launches `ncat` bound to the selected port and spawns an interactive `cmd.exe` session for demonstration purposes.
+- **Persistent Bind‑Shell Service**
+  Creates a Windows service that automatically launches an `ncat` bind shell at boot for persistence demonstration.

+- **Immediate Bind Shell (Non‑Blocking)**
+  Spawns an active `ncat` bind shell instantly for testing while still allowing the script to complete.

+---

 ## Script Overview

-The script performs the following operations:
+1. Creates a temporary directory for the installer.

-1. Downloads the latest Nmap installer.
+2. Downloads the Nmap Windows installer.
-2. Installs Nmap silently.
+3. Installs Nmap silently using unattended mode.
-3. Navigates to the Nmap program directory.
-4. Identifies an available TCP port using a simple listener test.
+4. Constructs a persistence service that launches `ncat` at system startup.
-5. Starts `ncat` in listener mode with `cmd.exe` attached to bind a reverse shell.
+5. Starts the persistence service immediately to bind shell.

+---

 ## Usage

-This script is intended for **research and authorized red‑team operations only**.
+This script is intended strictly for **authorized research, testing, and red‑team operations**.
-Run it in a controlled environment to demonstrate payload delivery and post-exploitation tooling setup.
+Use it only in controlled environments to demonstrate initial access expansion, payload delivery, and persistence setup.

+---